BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Graspower/README.md

 5. Create Glossaries: Include definitions for technical terms.
 Certainly!
 Here are some examples:

-- **API**: Application Programming Interface; a set of rules that allows different software applications to communicate with each other.
-- **UI**: User Interface; the part of the software that users interact with, such as buttons and menus.
-- **Algorithm**: A set of instructions or rules designed to perform a task or solve a problem.
-- **Database**: A structured collection of data that can be easily accessed, managed, and updated.
-- **Cloud Computing**: Using remote servers on the internet to store, manage, and process data instead of local servers or personal computers.
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 Using plain language instead of technical jargon is important because it ensures clarity, makes information more accessible to a broader audience, and avoids misunderstandings, especially for those without specialized knowledge.
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?